![]() Download Brochure |

 Most photography guests are beginner to keen-enthusiast level - so don't stress that your photography may not be good enough - the whole point of our photo tour is to improve your photography, no matter what your level!
 Our photo tours are enjoyed by everyone from non-photographers, iPhone and happy-snap photographers right up to serious professionals.
 We start each tour with a quick photography crash-course, and our expert photography guides are there to help you throughout the whole photo tour.
 There is no better way to improve your photography than spending a solid week or two practicing, surrounded by amazingly inspiring subjects, with a small, friendly group of like-minded people.
 You will be amazed how much your photography will improve.
 We're there to offer as much or as little assistance as you'd like, at whatever level of complexity you're ready for.

 For each of our photo tours, we've carefully prepared (and keep updated) a detailed information booklet covering everything including our recommendations for what kind of camera & lenses we'd consider well suited for that trip, as well as also everything else like clothes, what type of power plug, what currency, what the climate is like, language tips and plenty of other information to help answer all your questions!
 We'll send you a copy of this information booklet when you book, or you can email us for one in advance.
-We also have a selection of lenses including telephoto lenses for hire, please email us in advance if you're interested.

 [CLOSE]Don't worry - more than half of our photo tour guests travel solo.
 To help you make friends before you even leave and to be reassured and aided by the advice of your fellow-travellers (and those who have gone before you), we've created an interactive Facebook group for our CBP Voyager Club members (that's anyone who's been on, or is going on any of our tours, which also gives them 10% OFF any future tours!).
 You can find out who's coming from your area, perhaps even meet up beforehand or fly together.
 This is a great resource and we encourage you to make the most of it if you're on Facebook!
 Anyone can read the CBP Voyager Club Facebook page, but you can only interact once you've paid your deposit.